3rd Doctor

 (drn: 24'16")

-In the factory Channing is guiding the Auton and orders it to search for the sphere.
-On route to the factory the Brigadier, Liz and the Doctor stop at the Seeley cottage to investigate the commotion.
-Encountering the Auton the Brigadier and Captain Munro fire their guns at it but to no effect.
-Outnumbered, Channing recalls the Auton leaving the energy unit behind which the Doctor soon locates.
+Channing is guiding the Auton from the factory using his mind.
+He orders it to search for the sphere in the Seeley household.
+En Route to the Auto Plastics factory the Brigadier, the Doctor and Liz stop in at the cottage to find out the source of the disturbance.
+The Brig and Captain Munro fire their guns at the Auton but to no effect.
+Despite this Channing recalls the Auton due to it being outnumbered.
+Once it has gone the Doctor finds the sphere in the trunk.

 Episode 4